nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 Jinx grew sombre.
 "That's d' trouble with a li'l round black hippo like you.
 All give and no take.
 When you kid me I kin take it.
 When I kid you you can't."

 "You don' seem to be taken' that so good," said Bubber.
-"Don' nobody git no madder'n you do."
+"Don' nobody git no madder &rsquo;n you do."

-"No?---look at y' now.
-'Bout to bus' open and spatter d' whole bar room with ink."
+"No?---look at y' now. &rsquo;Bout to bus' open and spatter d' whole bar room with ink."

 "I kin remember," Bubber returned, "when you didn't act like nobody's long lost brother.
 Never will fo'get that night you got so mad you started slippin' me in d' dozens."

 This was approaching dangerous ground, this reference to their own reactions.
 To quarrel over subjects in general was bad enough; to quarrel over each other might be disastrous.
 It brought them closer to the truth about themselves, yet not quite close enough; it did not reach the actual sore, it only lifted off the scab.

 "Well you oughter been slipped," Jinx said.
-"Any bird can't take kiddin' no better'n that needs to be kidded and kidded hard."
+"Any bird can't take kiddin' no better &rsquo;n that needs to be kidded and kidded hard."

 The customary comments accompanied this discourse:

-"Tell 'em 'bout it!"
+"Tell  &rsquo;em &rsquo;bout it!"

 "That means fight in my home."